crytic/medusa/docs/src/project_configuration/fuzzing_config.md

 ### `coverageEnabled`
 - **Type**: Boolean
-- **Description**: Whether coverage-increasing call sequences should be saved in the corpus for the fuzzer to mutate/re-use.
+- **Description**: Whether coverage-increasing call sequences should be saved for the fuzzer to mutate/re-use.
 Enabling coverage allows for improved code exploration.
 - **Default**: `true`